murphygroup/cellorganizer-documentation_old/source/chapters/docker/index.rst

 - **slml2info**, the top-level function to generate a report from information extracted from a single generative model.
 - **slml2report**, the top-level function to generate a report from comparing generative models.
 - **slml2slml**, the top-level function to combine models into a single model file.
+- **img2SPHARMparameterization**, top-level function to transform image into SPHARM parameters.
+- **SPHARMparameterization2mesh**, top-level function to transform SPHARM parameters into mesh data array.
+- **SPHARMparameterization2image**, top-level function to transform SPHARM parameters into an image array.

 The image also comes with